noogler617/node-mail-form/README.md

 # node-mail-form

-I created a basic website using Bootstrap for the front-end.
-For the back-end I used the most basic way to run a server without using express.js.
+I created a basic website using Bootstrap with a contact form that allows you to send a message to the webmaster using the contact form.